How to Apply

-- USMLE/COMLEX Examinations: Applicants must have passed Steps 1, 2 (Clinical Knowledge and Clinical Skills) of the United States Medical Licensing Examination (“USMLE”) or COMLEX equivalent.
+- USMLE/COMLEX Examinations: Applicants must have passed Steps 1 and 2 of the United States Medical Licensing Examination (“USMLE”) or COMLEX equivalent.

 - Medical Licensure: Applicants must be eligible to obtain a New Hampshire training license.
 All appointments are contingent upon the resident obtaining and maintaining a New Hampshire training or full license.

 - Prerequisite Training: Eligible applicants who are not graduates of US allopathic medical schools must demonstrate US clinical experience in an academic medical center equivalent to that of a 3rd or 4th year US allopathic medical student, as evidenced by supportive letters of recommendation.

 - Visa Status: Foreign citizens who have attended a US medical school will be considered for an H-type visa.
 Other foreign citizens requiring work authorization will be offered a J-type visa.

 - Additional Appointment Requirements: Successful applicants must satisfactorily complete a reference check, background check, employee physical, alcohol and drug testing, and any other pre-employment criteria as may be required by Dartmouth Hitchcock.